davesheldon/nap/README.md

 ## Expectations

-An **expectations** defines an attribute to be tested after the request is executed.
+An **expectation** defines an attribute to be tested after the request is executed.
 Nap supports several ways to help determine whether a request meets expectations or not:

 ### Status Code Expectation